<> <> <> <>

 How can you treat hair loss caused by testosterone?

 There are a few ways to treat or prevent hair loss.
-Most treatments on the market, especially natural remedies and over-the-counter treatments, have limited scientific backing.

 Other options for treating hair loss include hair transplant surgery and laser therapy as well as more temporary measures like hair pieces.